-The demand for the service is now unsustainable.
 The introduction of a charge would result in a reduction in demand for the service.
-Councils that charge for bulky waste in Lancashire have seen annual requests fall to around 5% of their total number of households.
+Councils that charge for bulky waste in Lancashire see annual requests at around 5% of their total number of households.
 In Pendle this would mean a reduction in the number of requests from 18,000 per year to around 2,000.
 This would also mean a reduction in the number of vehicles needed to service the requests, and therefore a reduction in CO2 emissions whilst promoting the "reduce, reuse and recycle" theme.

 Charging and the level of charge would have an impact on demand for the service and therefore on the likely income.
-A cautious estimate of the net saving is considered to be c£90,000 per annum with a £10 charge producing £20,000 of income, and reduced number of collections generating £70,000 of cost savings.
+A cautious estimate of the net saving is considered to be c£90,000 per annum with a £10 charge producing c£17k income, with reduced collections resulting in estimated cost savings of c£73k.

-Experience within the waste sector strongly suggests there is no link between fly tipping incidents and bulky waste collection charges.
+Opinion amongst professionals within the waste sector strongly suggests there is no link between fly tipping incidents and bulky waste collection charges.
 The table below shows two Lancashire authorities that introduced charges during 2010/11.
 Their fly tipping incidents remained lower and decreased significantly, when compared to the two years preceding their charging schemes.